Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

     8. The Python executable name.
 This often does not need to be changed.

-    With this instantiated cluster object, you can set the task runner of the `Flow` as follows.
+    With this instantiated cluster object, you can set the task runner of the `Flow`:

     ```python
     @flow(task_runner=runner)